Vaginal Hysterectomy, Uterosacral Ligament Suspension, Anterior Repair, and Perineorrhaphy

 So now what we're doing is we're - going to try to get into the peritoneum posteriorly.
 We're going to use Mayo scissors, these are heavy Mayo scissors.
 We're going to take a large bite here.

-I think it might be a little lower.
+I think they might be a little lower.
+Then I'm going to bring it a little lower.
+Right.

 It looks like that.
 Yeah.
 Feel, and then, when you're happy, open.
 Do a spread.
-Feel like you're in?
+You feel like you're in?

 Is this in your way?